themodulecollective/OutSpeech/README.md

    - create a speech object profile with Enable-SpeechConfiguration, specifying a ConfigurationName, a rate, a voice, and a volume setting to use
    - use the SpeechConfiguration Out-Speech by specifying the ConfigurationName
    - modify a SpeechConfiguration using Set-SpeechConfiguration
+   - create a wav file of speech using Export-Speech
 4. A note about the rate, volume, and voice parameters when used with Out-Speech -When you use the Rate, Volume, or Voice parameters with Out-Speech the settings will persist on the SpeechConfiguration object specified (or the Default SpeechConfiguration)

 ## Development Plans

 - Export-Speech: Support [Audio Format Info](https://msdn.microsoft.com/en-us/library/ms586885(v=vs.110).aspx)
-- Add support for SSML with the [SpeakSsml](http://www.w3.org/TR/speech-synthesis/) and/or [SpeakSsmlAsync](https://msdn.microsoft.com/en-us/library/office/hh361578(v=office.14).aspx) methods
+- Add support for SSML with the [SpeakSsml](http://www.w3.org/TR/speech-synthesis/) and/or [SpeakSsmlAsync](https://msdn.microsoft.com/en-us/library/office/hh361578(v=office.14).aspx) methods.
+These let you manipulate the voice/reading for better results.
 - [Speech Recognition?](https://gallery.technet.microsoft.com/scriptcenter/Fun-with-PowerShell-and-c59c3d4b#content)

 ## Basic Usage Example